 All lectures will take place on-campus and we assume you can be physically present during the scheduled hours.
 You can find the timetable on Datanose.

-Registration is possible for first, second (or higher) year students participating in an Honours programme.
-The registration for the Honours courses will start on November 29, 10 am - December 6, 11 pm, You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS or GLASS).
+Registration is possible for first or higher year students participating in an Honours programme.
+Registration for the Honours courses will start on December 1, 10 am - December 5, 11 pm.
+You can register through the online registration form that will appear on Honoursmodules IIS. (registration is NOT through SIS or GLASS).